nerdgeschoss/react-use-form-library/Readme.md

   // ...
 ```

-Since the fields property within FormField is also based on a proxy object, you can access nested properties without
+Since the fields property within FormField is also based on a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object, you can access nested properties without
 explicitely declaring them

 ```ts